MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 To verify the Azure Service Fabric is installed, you should be able to find it in the Programs and Features of the Control Panel.

 >[!Note]
->SharePoint Workflow Manager supports the version 9.1.1583.9590 of Azure Service Fabric and [higher versions](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-versions).
-You can install higher versions than that.
-If you want to directly upgrade your Azure Service Fabric without uninstallation, note that there are [upgrade dependencies](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-versions).
-If **Windows Fabric** is already installed on your machine, you must uninstall it before installing Azure Service Fabric.
+>SharePoint Workflow Manager supports version 9.1.1583.9590 of Azure Service Fabric and higher versions.You can install higher versions than that.
+Learn more at [Service Fabric supported versions](https://learn.microsoft.com/azure/service-fabric/service-fabric-versions).
+>
+>If you want to directly upgrade your Azure Service Fabric without uninstalling, be aware of the upgrade dependencies.
+Learn more at [Service Fabric supported versions](https://learn.microsoft.com/azure/service-fabric/service-fabric-versions).

+>[!Important]
+>If **Windows Fabric** is already installed on your computer, you must uninstall it before installing Azure Service Fabric.

 ### Install SPWFM and the SPWFM client on the SPWFM server